Server API

 });

-A callback that allows you to customize which processs the new rooms should be created at, when you use multiple Colyseus processes.
+The selectProcessIdToCreateRoom is a callback that allows you to customize which processs the new rooms should be created at, when your deployment uses multiple Colyseus processes.

-By default, the process with the least amount of rooms is selected:
+By default, the process with the least amount of rooms is selected to create a new room.

 import config from "@colyseus/tools";